jmanprz/pypipedrive/README.md

 This project is licensed under the [MIT License](https://opensource.org/license/MIT).

-Built by Juan Manuel M. Pérez from [® Magical Potion](https://magicalpotion.io?utm_source=pypipedrive&utm_medium=github&utm_campaign=open_source) for teams that need to enhance and customise their Pipedrive sales experience.
+Built by [Juan Manuel M. Pérez](https://github.com/jmanprz), Pipedrive API expert from [© Magical Potion](https://magicalpotion.io?utm_source=pypipedrive&utm_medium=github&utm_campaign=open_source) for teams that need to enhance and customise their Pipedrive sales experience with custom integrations and automations.